Scar free healing: Continued regeneration in adult humans

-Through this mechanism the liver can be restored to its original state, scar-free.
+Through this mechanism the liver may be restored to its original state, scar-free.
 However, despite nearly 80 years of research on liver regeneration much debate still surrounds the exact mechanisms by which the process occurs.

 Another example of spontaneous regeneration endometrial lining of the uterus after menses during reproductive years.
 Endometrial glands from a basal layer of the uterine wall can regenerate the functional layer without fibrosis or scarring.

-Most recently, the kidney has been found to have the ability to regenerate.
+By 2014 the kidney had been found to have the ability to regenerate.
 Following removal or incapacitation of one kidney the other may double in size in order to counteract the loss of the other kidney.
 This is known a compensatory growth.